When I first started out in freelance writing, I was excited. Finally, I was going to get paid for doing something I loved: writing.

 Then came the time for me to tell her how much I was going to charge her to write this book.
 And I froze.
 I was really excited about this project, and she and I meshed so well.
 I needed the money, but I didn’t want to chance chasing her away.
 So, I bid the absolute lowest I thought she would pay.
 And I do mean I bid low.

 I love writing – and loved getting paid to write.
-But that’s exactly what I was doing – resenting everything about it.
+But I was resenting everything about it.
 Not just because I was underpaid, but because I was undervaluing myself.

 Nope – it’s not crazy.
 In fact, here are three very good reasons to turn down paying clients and get pickier about the clients and projects you take on: